p-fallon/CIVE202_Spring2026_GroupC_Project2_GitHubRepository/README.md

 2. Open a terminal in the repository folder and run: jupyter notebook'
 3. Open 'CIVE202_Spring_2026_GroupC_Project2_JupyterNotebook_FinalDraft.ipynb`.
 4. Run cells from top to bottom.
-5. Enter mic design parameter when prompted.
+5. Enter mix design parameters when prompted.

 **NOTE: The final cell in the notebook contains the full Python program and can be run independently without running any previous cells**